Alexandre1er/Crunchyroll.bundle/README.md

 Known Issues
 ============
 * Some of the Pop videos don't play correctly.
 This is due to the way Crunchyroll formats those URLs.
 They are not standardized and as such it is hard to ensure the plugin is able to handle these properly.
-Fortunately this is not an issue for any of the Anime or Drama videos.
+Fortunately this is not an issue for Anime or Drama videos.
+* Watching an episode using this app does not mark it as "watched" in Plex or in the Crunchyroll queue.
+This is a limitation of the Plex Media Server API and there are no viable workarounds available.
+Hopefully Plex will update the API at some point so I can resolve this issue.

 Frequently Asked Questions